alphinside/devrel-demo-sources/demos/personal-expense-assistant-adk/expense_manager_agent/task_prompt.md

   that are similar in context but not all relevant.
 DO NOT return the result directly to user without processing it
 - If the user provide image without saying anything, Always assume that user want to store it
 - If the user wnat to search for similar receipt using receipt image, Do the following process:
-  1. Extract all the data in the receipt as string ( but do not store it)
+  1. Extract all the data in the receipt as string in the following format ( but do not store it) :

+  /*FORMAT START*/
+  Store Name: {store_name}
+  Transaction Time: {transaction_time}
+  Total Amount: {total_amount}
+  Currency: {currency}
+  Purchased Items:
+  {purchased_items}
+  Receipt Image ID: {receipt_id}
+  /*FORMAT END*/

-  2. Then use `search_relevant_receipts_by_natural_language_query` tool to search for similar receipts using those extracted data
+  2. Then use `search_relevant_receipts_by_natural_language_query` tool using the above formatted data to search for similar receipts using those extracted data
-  3. Present the extracted data and search result to the user
+  3. Present the formatted extracted data from provided image and search result to the user
 - If the user want to retrieve the receipt image file, Present the request receipt image ID with the format of list of `[IMAGE-ID <hash-id>]` in the end of `# FINAL RESPONSE` section inside a JSON code block.
 Only do this if the user explicitly ask for the file
 - Present your response in the following markdown format :